Freedteck/eth-global-various/contracts/README.md

 # Smart Various Contract

-This project showcases the deployment and interaction with various smart contract.
+This project showcases the deployment and interaction with Various smart contract.
 It includes two key scripts: one for deploying the smart contract and another for calling its functions once deployed.

 Here’s how to set it up: